 Bits 0 an 1 of the Subscription Options represent the Maximum QoS field.
 This gives the maximum QoS level at which the Server can send Application Messages to the Client.
 It is a protocol error is the Maximum QoS field has the value 3.

-Bit 2 of the Subscription Options represents the NoLocal option.
+Bit 2 of the Subscription Options represents the NoLocal (NL) option.
 If the value is 1, Application Messages MUST NOT be forwarded to a connection with a ClientId equal to the ClientId of the publishing connection.
 It is a protocol error to set the NoLocal bit to 1 on a shared subscription and the Server MUST close the Network Connection.

-Bit 3 of the Subscription Options represents the Retain As Published option.
+Bit 3 of the Subscription Options represents the Retain As Published (RAP) option.
 If the value is 0, Application Messages forwarded using this subscription keep the RETAIN flag with which they were published, rather than changing the RETAIN flag to indicate if the Application Message came from a retained source.

 Bits 4 and 5 of the Subscription Options represent the Retain Handling option.
 This options specifies whether retained messages are sent when the subscription is established.
 This does not affect the sending of retained messages at any point after the subscribe.
 If there are no retained messages matching the topic filter all of these values act the same.
-The value are:
+The values are:

 0 = Send retained messages at the time of the subscribe